 Choose an Olive Egger Hen if:

-- Egg Production: If you want regular supply of olive-green eggs, hens are the better choice.
-They lay eggs regularly, providing a unique and delicious source of food.
+1. Egg Production: If you want regular supply of olive-green eggs, hens are the better choice.

-- Limited Space: Hens are a better choice for urban or suburban settings with limited space or noise restrictions, as they are generally quieter than roosters.
+2. Limited Space: Hens are a better choice for urban or suburban areas with limited space or noise restrictions, as they are generally quieter than roosters.

-Read More: Olive Egger Vs Whiting True Green
+Read Also: Olive Egger Vs Easter Egger Chicken

 Conclusion